Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults: Introduction

+We propose a new approach of using the GESI (Gammachirp Envelope Similarity Index; \citealt{irino2022speech, yamamoto2025predicting}) to predict SI scores for OAs, with parameters determined from YNH listeners. \cite{yamamoto2025predicting} demonstrated that GESI predicts SI scores for words more accurately than the conventional metric HASPIw2~\citep{kates2023extending}.
+GESI is a simple SI prediction model and is based on the gammachirp filterbank (GCFB; ~\citealp{irino2006dynamic,irino2023hearing}), a modulation filterbank, and a similarity measure, as briefly described in \ref{sec:Appendix_GESI}.
+Unlike other OIMs with neural networks (NNs), all the parameters were explicitly defined.
+The SI metric is calculated within the peripheral process and part of the central process and converted into an SI score using a simple sigmoid function.
+Therefore, anything that cannot be predicted may be considered a factor not modeled in GESI.
+It could be used to separate the effects of peripheral and central/cognitive factors, as described below.

-In the following sections, we first present the results of the SI experiments with OAs and the YNH experiment using WHIS.
-Then, we present the prediction of the SI scores OAs using GESI with the parameters obtained from the YNH experiment.
+In the following sections, we first present the results of the SI experiments with YNH listeners using WHIS.
+Second, We demonstrate that GESI can predict SI reasonably well in both YNH and OA listeners, regardless of peripheral HL.
+Then, we present the prediction of the SI scores in the previous OA study using GESI with the parameters obtained from the YNH experiment.